GitbookIO/gitbook/docs/plugins/dev/test.md

-# Testing your plugin
+# Testing a plugin

 ### On local machine

-Testing your plugin on your book before publishing is possible using [npm link](https://docs.npmjs.com/cli/link).
+Testing a plugin on your book before publishing is possible using [npm link](https://docs.npmjs.com/cli/link).

 In the plugin's folder, run: